 - 2. Type Last Name in C8 and First Name in D8. - 3.
 In C9, type Anderson.
 This is the last name of the first person on the list.
-Click the Enter checkbox to accept the typing and remain in cell C9. - With C9 still selected, on the Home tab, in the Editing group, click Fill, and select Flash Fill.
-The last names are filled in column C. If a small icon appears click its arrow and click Accept suggestions.
+Click the Enter checkbox to accept the typing and remain in cell C9. - 4.
+With C9 still selected, on the Home tab, in the Editing group, click Fill, and select Flash Fill.
+The last names are filled in column C. If a small icon appears, click its arrow and click Accept suggestions.

 - 5. In D9, type Amanda.
 This is the first name of the first person on the list.
-Click the Enter checkbox to accept the typing and remain in cell D9. - With D9 still selected, on the Home tab, in the Editing group, click Fill, and select Flash Fill.
+Click the Enter checkbox to accept the typing and remain in cell D9. - 6.
+With D9 still selected, on the Home tab, in the Editing group, click Fill, and select Flash Fill.
 The first names are filled in column D. Click Accept suggestions, if necessary. - 7.
-In C10, the last name of the second person is shown as Baker Jr. His last name actually is Baker; the Jr means he was named after his father.
-It is a good idea clean up raw data, so delete the Jr. Also, remove the III for the third person Bastian-Smith.
-The rest of the Last and First names look OK. - You no longer need the Name column so select the entire column (click the column letter B), right-click, and select Delete.
-The columns to the right are shifted left so now Sex is in column D, Pay Rate is in column E and so on. - e.
+You no longer need the Name column so select the entire column (click the column letter B), right-click, and select Delete.
+The columns to the right are shifted left so now Sex is in column D, Pay Rate is in column E and so on.
+11 - 8.
+AutoFit columns A:E. - e.
 In G9, enter a formula to calculate the regular pay for Anderson.
 You can use the IF function to do that.
 The IF function chooses between two alternatives.
 In this case, the alternatives are two different ways of calculating regular pay, depending on the hours worked.